You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

 \subsubsection{Per-App Privacy Configuration}

-Once the HideDroid setup is completed, the home page screen of the app is propted (Figure \ref{fig:start_ui_hidedroid}).
+Once the setup phase has completed, \toolname{} displays the home page screen (Figure \ref{fig:on_state_hide_droid} and Figure \ref{fig:off_state_hide_droid}).
 Here, the user can activate the anonymization mode (on/off button) and select the apps to shield (plus button).
+If this is not the case, \toolname{} displays a Not Ready warning (Figure \ref{fig:not_ready_state_hide_droid}).
+This screen is prompted until the certificate is successfully installed on the device.

 The app selection process shows the list of all the installed apps (Figure \ref{fig:select_app_hide_droid}).
 For each app, the user can select the desired privacy level through a slider widget (Figure \ref{fig:select_privacy_level_hidedroid}).